 Ensuring Safety with Solder Paste Stencil Alignment

 The stencil used to apply the solder paste might also have aperture sizes that are mismatched to the size of the PCB pad.
-If they are too big, solder may be spread over multiple pads.
-Too small, and the solder won’t always reach the lead and form a strong connection.
+If they are too big, solder joints may be spread over multiple pads.
+Too small, and the solder joints won’t always reach the lead and form a strong connection.
 It’s also possible that the pad size might be mismatched to the component leads.

 Avoiding Overcrowding and Reducing PCB Shortages

 Component sizes are decreasing, resulting in smaller pad pitch sizes and higher component density.
-With a high component density there is a higher potential for heat-damage, and interference between parts.
+With a high component density there is a higher potential for heat-damage, and interference between .
 If you have to re-work the design in the future, then high component density may increase the cost and time that you need to invest.

-While the size of your component pads isn’t directly causing electrical shorts on your PCB, smaller pads make shorts more likely.
+While the size of your component pads isn’t directly causing electrical shorts on your Printed Board, smaller pads make shorts more likely.
 The reason is that smaller pads have less margin than larger pads, so you have less buffer in the event of layout issues.
 But, if the pads are large compared to the spacing between them, you’re more likely to have solder bridges form over that narrow distance, and Optimum Design reports that solder bridges cause as up to 15% of PCB defects.
 That means you can’t make pads larger to give yourself some wiggle room for alignment issues, either.

 Layout Concerns for Trace Routing Designs

 Smaller component pads also make it more difficult to route traces as traces become smaller and closer together.
 The trace routing can affect the quality of solder joints and depends on: